Where are they now? A wonderkid from every Football Manager game

 Youri Tielemans.
 To put Leicester City in front in an FA Cup final.
 Wow 🚀

 A goalscoring machine in both FM13 and FM14, Carlos Fierro made his first transfer in real life at the end of 2017.

 However, rather than move to one of Europe’s biggest clubs as Football Manager fans might have expected, Fierro remained in Mexico, joining Cruz Azul.
-At 23, maybe he won’t develop into one of the world’s best strikers after all.

 Given Real Madrid signed Martin Odegaard as a 16-year-old in 2015, it’s fair to say the Football Manager scouts weren’t the only ones who saw the Norwegian’s potential.